Types of Credit Card Rewards

 From cash back to shopping portals, there are many types of credit card rewards.
 Knowing the the basics will help you maximize your earnings.

 Of all the reasons to use a credit card, earning rewards is among the most compelling – after all, who doesn’t want extra cash?
 But not all credit card rewards are the same.
-In this post, we review the most prevalent types of credit card rewards.
+In this post, we review the most common types of credit card rewards.

 The most common type of rewards is base rewards.
 These are the rewards that the cardholder earns on (nearly) every purchase*.
 While reward currencies vary, the value of base rewards is typically in the range of 1-2 percent of the purchase value.
 For more on reward currencies (e.g. cash back, points, miles), check out this post.